Wild Flower Report ¦ Mammals ¦ Birds ¦ Cacti ¦ Shrubs and Trees ¦ Topo Map

 McDowell Mountains - Scottsdale, Arizona

 Wildfires raged over a large portion of the mountain sides and hills within the McDowell Mountain Park in July of 1996.
-Although lightning sparked the blaze, human activity was responsible for the great extent and severity of the burn.
-Before establishment of the park this area was heavily overgrazed by range cattle which encouraged an extensive woody shrub layer ... shrubs such as catclaw acacia and foothill palo verde that cattle tend to exclude from their forage.
-When the park was established some two decades ago the soil crust was disrupted almost everywhere and there was an abundance of invasive weed seeds built up in the soil: red brome grass, london rocket, buffel grass , filaree and mustards.
+Although lightning sparked the blaze, human activity was responsible for much of the extent and severity of the burn.
+Before establishment of the park this area was rangeland heavily grazed by cattle which encouraged an extensive woody shrub layer ... shrubs such as catclaw acacia and foothill palo verde that cattle tend to exclude from their diet.
+When the park was established in the 80's the soil crust was disrupted almost everywhere and there was an abundance of invasive weed seeds built up in the soil: red brome grass, london rocket, buffel grass, filaree and mustards.
 A moist winter spring was followed by intense drought leaving conditions ripe for wildfire: plenty of standing dead wood from excessive shrubs and an abundance of dried weeds and grasses.

 The main entrance to McDowell Mountain Regional Park, part of the Maricopa County park system, is off McDowell Mountain Road four miles north of Fountain Hills.
 It is a large park covering 8538 hectares.
 There are many trails, picnic areas and camping.
 A 24 km loop trail through the flat desert area is very popular with mountain bikers.
 Mountain bikes are not permitted on the Lousley and Scenic Trails.
-There is a $5 per vehicle entrance fee.
+There is a $6 per vehicle entrance fee.
+Maricopa Parks Information Link.

 The summit of Lousley Hill provides a surprisingly good view of various mountain ranges at all compass directions: